Shree06-patel/ym-documentation/docs/orchestratorBotId.md

-//app.orchestratorBotId
-## Input Parameters
-1. None

-​
-## Output Parameters
-1. returns the orchestrator bot ID if orchestrator has been assigned to the bot, else undefined ​
+app.orchestratorBotId() returns the orchestrator bot ID if orchestrator has been assigned to the bot, else undefined ​
 ## Examples
 ​